On-Campus Research Opportunities

 BPA is a fluorescent compound, which means after absorbing light energy, it will emit a different color of light than what was absorbed.
 This emitted light can be measured and directly correlated to the concentration of BPA present in a sample.
 Fluorescence is a very sensitive and selective technique, which makes it possible to determine very low concentrations of BPA.
 I plan to utilize fluorescence spectroscopy to continue to work toward a better understanding of the behavior of BPA as it leaches out of feminine hygiene products.

 Dr. Pruett is interested in using genetic and ecological approaches to understand local adaptation and the effects of small population size on long-term population persistence.
 She primarily studies vertebrate and plant populations.
-Currently she has three ongoing projects in her lab 1) assessing habitat use and presence of breeding birds at Jack Mountain Wildlife Management Area, 2) using genetic fragment analyses to examine the historical demography and population genetics of rock sandpipers in the Bering Sea region, and 3) using genetic techniques to conserve endangered plants.
-These projects would provide students with experience in field ecology methods, the analysis of population genetic data, and laboratory-based methods such as polymerase chain reaction (PCR) and gel electrophoresis.
+Currently she has ongoing projects including 1) using genomics to understand the effects of colonization and local adaptation on song sparrows in Alaska, 2) using bird and plant surveys to examine habitat use, and 3) using genetic techniques to conserve endangered plants.
+These projects would provide students with experience in the analysis of genomic data using bioinformatics tools, the use of field survey techniques and the analysis of ecological data, and with laboratory-based methods such as polymerase chain reaction (PCR) and gel electrophoresis.
 All of these skills would be valuable additions to graduate school or medical school applications.
 Students working on these projects will be co-authors on scientific publications and presentations.

 THE EFFECT OF GIBBERELLIC ACID (GA3) APPLIED TO THE LEAVES OF BRASSICA RAPA